Skip to main content

 HIPAA Compliance for Telehealth Clinicians

-Telehealth creates compliance obligations most virtual providers never address — platform BAAs, remote device security, cross-state licensing intersections, and session recording storage.
-Patient Protect was built for clinicians who deliver care through a screen.
+Telehealth creates compliance obligations many virtual providers still need to address — platform BAAs, remote device security, cross-state licensing intersections, and session recording storage.
+Whether you already work with a compliance vendor or are evaluating for the first time, Patient Protect adds a security-first layer built for clinicians who deliver care through a screen.

 Active breach prevention·Starting at $39/mo·No contracts